nix-community/nix-init/README.md

 Generate Nix packages from URLs

+> Note: It is likely that the generated package will not work without some tweaks, also remember to double check the license and description even if it does work

 - Hash prefetching powered by [nurl]
 - Dependency inference for Rust packages using the [Riff](https://github.com/DeterminateSystems/riff) registry and python projects
 - Interactive prompts with fuzzy tab completions